CHAMPAIGN, Ill., Oct. 25, 2016 (GLOBE NEWSWIRE) -- (Nasdaq:BUSE)

 Message from our President & CEO

-Significant progress made from the quarter ended September 30, 2014:
+Significant progress made from the quarter ended September 30, 2015 with positive impacts from the Pulaski merger:

-Average non-interest bearing deposits of $711.7 million for the three months ended September 30, 2015 decreased slightly from $725.3 million for the three months ended June 30, 2015, but significantly increased from $601.2 million for the three months ended September 30, 2014.
-Average non-interest bearing deposits represented 22.4% of total average deposits for the third quarter of 2015.
-The Company remains strongly core deposit funded with total average deposits representing 91.2% of total average liabilities, with solid liquidity and significant market share in the communities it serves.
+Average non-interest bearing deposits of $1.024 billion for the three months ended September 30, 2016 increased from $942.6 million for the three months ended June 30, 2016 and $711.7 million for the three months ended September 30, 2015.
+Average non-interest bearing deposits represented 23.4% of total average deposits for the third quarter of 2016.
+The Company remains strongly core deposit funded with solid liquidity and significant market share in the communities it serves.

-Due to continued strong financial performance, the Company will pay a cash dividend on October 30, 2015 of $0.17 per common share to stockholders of record as of October 23, 2015, which represents a 13% increase from the previous quarterly dividend of $0.15 per common share, as adjusted for the Reverse Stock Split.
+Capital Strength: Due to continued strong financial performance, the Company will pay a cash dividend on October 28, 2016 of $0.17 per common share to stockholders of record as of October 21, 2016.
 First Busey Corporation has an uninterrupted history of paying dividends to its common stockholders since the bank holding company was organized in 1980.

 1Tangible Common Equity, a non-GAAP metric, is defined as common equity less tax-effected goodwill and intangibles at the end of the reporting period.
 Tangible assets, a non-GAAP metric, is defined as total assets less tax-effected goodwill and intangibles at the end of the reporting period.

-With a continued commitment to the quality of assets and the strength of our balance sheet, near-term loan losses are expected to remain generally low.
-While these results are encouraging, asset quality metrics can be generally influenced by market-specific economic conditions beyond the control of the Company, and specific measures may fluctuate from quarter to quarter.
+With a continued commitment to asset quality and the strength of our balance sheet, near-term loan losses are expected to remain generally low.
+While these results are encouraging, asset quality metrics can be generally influenced by market-specific economic conditions, and specific measures may fluctuate from quarter to quarter.

-- Data processing expense in the third quarter of 2015 decreased to $3.1 million compared to $3.2 million in the second quarter of 2015, but increased from $2.6 million in the third quarter of 2014.
-Data processing expense totaled $9.8 million for the first nine months of 2015, compared to $8.1 million for the same period of 2014.
-The increase was primarily due to non-recurring software conversion expenses related to the acquisition of Herget.
-As the Company manages data processing expense, it continues to enhance its mobile and internet banking services and prioritize strategies to mitigate the risk from cybercriminals through the use of new technology, industry best practices and customer education.
-A portion of the increase in data processing expense was also related to supporting new sources of revenue growth at FirsTech.
+- Data processing expense in the third quarter of 2016 decreased to $4.4 million, compared to $5.0 million in the second quarter of 2016 and increased from $3.0 million in the third quarter of 2015.
+Data processing expense totaled $12.7 million for the first nine months of 2016, compared to $9.8 million for the same period of 2015.
+The increase for the nine-month period was primarily due to additional data processing expense related to Pulaski’s operations and non-recurring software conversion expenses related to the acquisition.

-- Other operating expenses in the third quarter of 2015 decreased to $4.3 million compared to $4.6 million in the second quarter of 2015 and was steady with the third quarter of 2014.
-In the first nine months of 2015, other operating expenses increased to $14.2 million compared to $12.9 million for the same period of 2014, due to restructuring initiatives discussed above, which included $0.7 million in fixed asset impairments and Herget acquisition-related expenses of $0.2 million.
+- Other operating expenses decreased to $5.9 million in the third quarter of 2016, compared to $6.5 million in the second quarter of 2016, but were up from $4.3 million in the third quarter of 2015.
+In the first nine months of 2016, other operating expenses increased to $16.9 million compared to $14.2 million for the same period of 2015, largely due to Pulaski acquisition related expenses.

 Overview and Strategy: